renatocarvalho/blog/source/2012-07-14-golden-rectangle-in-web-design.html.markdown

 thumb: http://i.imgur.com/Q9hhx.jpg
 tags: design, css
 ---
 I recall an episode in my life as a web designer where I'd continuously struggle (and most of the time fail) in doing layouts.
-I couldn't think of a way to place all the pieces together without making it fall apart.
 This all changed when I learned about grids.

 READMORE

 If you've been doing a lot of digging into CSS frameworks like [Foundation](http://zurb.foundation.org), [Blueprint](http://blueprintcss.org/) and [Compass](http://compass-style.org), you'll notice that they all have their own typography, color sets, and grid systems.

 Design and Mathematics
 ----------------------